Azure/azure-powershell/src/ResourceManager/Insights/Commands.Insights/help/Add-AzureRmLogProfile.md

 ```

 ### -RetentionInDays
 Specifies the retention policy, in days.
+This is the number of days the logs are preserved in the storage account specified.
+To retain the data forever set this 0.
+If it's not specified, then it defaults to 0 which is retain for ever.

 ```yaml
 Type: Int32